Benefits of Using Kinesio Tape for Injury Prevention and Rehabilitation

 Kinesio Taping is not just for high performance athletes.
 It is now used by practitioners around the world in the treatment of orthopaedic, neurological, neuromuscular and medical conditions which many of Lifemoves©’ have one or more of.

-Kinesio Tape can be used to treat many conditions including soft tissue injuries such as whiplash or a hamstring strain to removing excess lymph in cancer patients following a lymphadenectomy; new uses for this truly outstanding tape are still being discovered.
+Kinesio Tape can be used to treat many conditions including soft tissue injuries such as a lower-back or shoulder injury.
+Other haves used Kinesio tape to remove excess lymph in cancer patients following a lymphadenectomy.
+New uses for this truly outstanding tape are still being discovered.